zixiangzhou916/AvatarGPT/README.md

 #### You can run the following script to generate long motion sequences under certain scenario.
 It will also animate the generated motion.
     sh demo.sh

+#### You can construct your own dataset for training high-level tasks.
+The data curation pipeline contains three steps:

+1. Download videos that match your demands.
+2. Generate detail video content descriptions using [Ask-Anything](https://github.com/OpenGVLab/Ask-Anything).
+For convenience, we provide a sample video and you can follow [this](data_curation_pipeline/Ask-Anything/README.md) to setup the environment and run the model.
+3. After the video content descriptions are prepared, you can generate descriptions of various level of granurality using [ChatGPT](https://openai.com/chatgpt) by following [this](data_curation_pipeline/ChatGPT/README.md).
+Please make sure you have a valid ChatGPT API key.

 ## Citation